 The Board of Trustees is composed of twenty-four persons selected jointly by the William Carey University Trustees and the Committee on Nominations of the Mississippi Baptist Convention for terms of three years.
 The Board of Trustees is responsible for all general institutional policies as outlined in the university's bylaws.
 Policies should originate with the board or be recommended to the board by the administration.
-The administration is responsible for implementing official policies within the framework established by the Board.
+The administration is responsible for implementing official policies within the framework established by the board.
 The faculty is responsible for the quality of the educational programs and operates within the policies determined by the administration and the Board of Trustees.
-Duties of the Board include the following:
+Duties of the board include the following:

 - 1. To ensure that the university is committed to be an institution of unquestioned integrity and loyalty to the ideals of Christ. - 2.
-To ensure that the university's Mission Statement is implemented and that the university maintains an ongoing Institutional Effectiveness Assessment, seeking improvements in the University's provision of sound educational programs. - 3.
-To appoint or remove officers of the university in accordance with the bylaws - 4.
-To approve faculty appointments, annual contracts, salary levels, promotion in rank, tenure, and removal from said appointments, based on recommendations from the President and the Committee on Academic Programs, Faculty, and Institutional Assessment. - To approve educational programs, honorary degrees, and the academic reorganization/administration of the university, based upon the recommendations of the President and the Committee on Academic Programs, Faculty Resources, and Institutional Assessment. - 6.
-To approve the size, quality, and character of the student body and major student development programs and policies based on recommendations of the President and the Committee on Student Programs and Enrollment. - 7.
+To ensure that the university's mission statement is implemented and that the university maintains an ongoing institutional effectiveness assessment, seeking improvements in the university's provision of sound educational programs. - 3.
+To appoint or remove officers of the university in accordance with the bylaws. - 4.
+To approve faculty appointments, annual contracts, salary levels, promotion in rank, tenure, and removal from said appointments, based on recommendations from the president and the Committee on Academic Programs, Faculty Resources, and Institutional Assessment. - 5.
+To approve educational programs, honorary degrees, and the academic organization/administration of the university, based upon the recommendations of the president, faculty and the Committee on Academic Programs, Faculty Resources, and Institutional Assessment. - 6.
+To approve the size, quality, and character of the student body and major student development programs and policies based on recommendations of the president and the Committee on Student Programs, Enrollment and Spiritual Life. - 7.
 Ensure that all Board of Trustee members, and administrators with fiduciary responsibilities, sign an annual Conflict of Interest Statement that includes full disclosure of contractual, employment, personal, or familial financial interest in the university and they will be evaluated by the Board of Trustees to determine whether a conflict of interest exists.
-In order to comply with COCA standards all faculty and administrators of the WCU COM must sign the Conflict of Interest Statement.
+In order to comply with COCA standards all faculty and administrators of the WCUCOM must sign the Conflict of Interest Statement.

-(See Bylaws for a full statement of trustee duties)
+(See Bylaws for a full statement of Trustee duties)